about The Essential Vermeer

-Technically speaking, in 5 years the Essential Vermeer has grown from a simple one-page list of Vermeer websites and publications to the most complete site dedicated to an individual artist on the internet with over 5,000 web objects: 500 plus individual web pages, thousands of links, more than 3,000 images and 200 audio files.
+Technically speaking, in 11 years the Essential Vermeer has grown from a simple one-page list of Vermeer websites and publications to the most complete site dedicated to an individual artist on the internet.
+The site now contains over 5,000 web objects, 500-plus individual web pages, thousands of links, more than 3,000 images and 200 audio files.

 Maintaining the highest degree of historical accuracy and objectivity, while continuing to expand the site's depth and breadth, is fundamental.
-My desire is not to express my own thoughts and feelings in regards to Vermeer's life and work, but rather to faithfully reflect those of others more favorably inclined.
-Since I am a painter by profession, I have limited my personal considerations to the more technical aspects of Vermeer's paintings: that's where I really feel somewhat more at home.
+Since I am a painter by profession, I have limited my personal considerations to the more technical aspects of Vermeer's paintings: after all, that's where I really feel at home.

-I hope that my readers will not shy away from expressing their personal ideas and feelings regarding Vermeer, they are warmly welcomed.
-In fact, I consider my readers are my most valuable resource.
-Many of the best pages on this site where inspired by their comments and suggestions.
+I hope that my readers will not shy away from expressing their personal thoughts and feelings regarding Vermeer, they are warmly welcomed.
+In fact, I consider my readers the Essential Vermeer’s most valuable resource.

 Looking forward to hearing from you soon!